-While not as popular as breast surgeries or rhinoplasty, surgery to rejuvenate the vaginal area, including vaginoplasty and labiaplasty, has become more popular in recent years.
+While not as popular as breast augmentation implants or rhinoplasty, surgery to rejuvenate the vaginal area, including vaginoplasty and labiaplasty, has become more popular in recent years.
 There are many reasons why more and more women are considering plastic surgery ‘down there,’ including an increased acceptance of plastic surgery in general and growth in the number of reality TV stars getting rejuvenation procedures.

 If you’re thinking about vaginal rejuvenation, then you might feel curious about your options, but also self-conscious about actually learning more or asking questions about the surgery.
 Plenty of patients have questions and concerns they’re too shy or embarrassed to bring up during a consultation with a plastic surgeon.